 |Qualified Professional Service

 All our Hearing Aid Audiologists are registered with the Health and Care Professions Council (HCPC).
 This means that they are qualified as Hearing Aid Dispensers or Audiologists and licensed to assess hearing loss and fit hearing aids to the public.
-We also require them to be members of the British Society of Hearing Aid Audiologists (BSHAA), our professional body.
-All Members or Fellows of BSHAA are required to comply with a strict code of practice.
-Both the HCPC and BSHAA expect Hearing Aid Audiologists to carry out Continuing Professional Development (CPD) to retain their qualification.
+Most are also members of the British Society of Hearing Aid Audiologists (BSHAA), our professional body.
+All Audiologists are required to comply with a strict code of practice.
+Both the HCPC and BSHAA also expect Hearing Aid Audiologists to carry out Continuing Professional Development (CPD) to retain their qualification.
 This means that they must undertake many hours of study and education every year to keep abreast of developments in the profession.
 Hearcentres encourages all our Audiologists to maintain their qualifications through further development of their professional skills and experience.
 All our employees are also covered by extensive professional negligence insurance and DBS checked.

 |All our Hearing Centres have been established in their convenient local locations for many years.
 Our oldest centres in Bournemouth and Dorchester have been running for over sixty years!